 Ulf Janson, to whom this conference is dedicated, devoted much of his professional life to promoting the rights of young children with disabilities, understanding the nature of social inclusion, and advocating for the full inclusion of all children and their families.

 In this conference, early intervention is proposed as a basic right of all vulnerable children, and will be explored from many perspectives.
 Issues related to access, equity, quality, and accountability are paramount.
 Strengthening families, training professional personnel, promoting social-emotional development, conducting reliable, valid, and culturally appropriate assessments, exploring issues related to institutional care and deinstitutionalization, examining the impact, prevention, and treatment of trauma, abuse, and neglect, testing and evaluating new strategies and techniques to promote a child’s development to the fullest, and developing approaches to enhance social inclusion will be among the topics included in our program.
 The development and evaluation of policies in individual countries or regions within countries to ensure that early intervention is among the rights of young children will provide an important context for our program.

-Registration for ISEI Conference presenters and attendees will be open beginning January 2016.
+Registration for ISEI Conference presenters and attendeesis now open.
 Registration fees will be waived for full-time students only.
 A small number of scholarships are available to allow us to waive registration fees for those from countries with extremely limited resources.

 To become an ISEI member, click HERE